Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Selected compression and surrogate modelling techniques used in this paper

 \subsection{Kriging}

 Kriging, a.k.a.
-Gaussian process modelling, is a surrogate modelling technique which assumes that the true model response is a realisation of a Gaussian process described by the following equation \citep{santner_design_2003}:
+Gaussian process modelling, is a surrogate modelling technique which assumes that the true model response is a realisation of a Gaussian process.
+This technique is appealing because it enables the efficient approximation of highly non-linear models, it interpolates the experimental design, and it provides native point-wise error estimation.
+A Kriging surrogate is described by the following equation \citep{santner_design_2003}:

 where $\ve{\beta}^\top \ve{f}(\ve{x})$ is the mean value of the Gaussian process, also called \emph{trend}, $\sigma^2$ is the Gaussian process variance and $Z(\bfx)$ is a zero-mean, unit-variance Gaussian process.
 This process is fully characterised by the auto-correlation function between two sample points $R(\bfx,\bfx';\bfth)$.
 The hyperparameters $\bfth$ associated with the correlation function $R(\cdot;\bfth)$ are typically unknown and need to be estimated from the available observations.
 Various correlation functions can be found in the literature \citep{Rasmussen2006,santner_design_2003}, including the \textit{linear}, \textit{exponential}, \textit{Gaussian} (a.k.a. \textit{squared exponential}) and \textit{Mat\'ern} functions.
 In this paper the separable Mat\'ern correlation family is chosen: